 First-year students needing extra assistance in developing academic and personal skills for independence are offered the opportunity to participate in Advancing Student Success in Educational Transitions at Smith (ASSETS).
-ASSETS provides structured support for entering students with learning disabilities or ADD/ADHD to smooth the initial transition from high school to college and to help them develop the independence, self-confidence and skills for academic success.
+ASSETS provides structured support for entering students with disabilities that impact learning, such as LD, ADD/ADHD, emotional or physical challenges, to smooth the initial transition from high school to college and to help them develop the independence, self-confidence and skills essentialfor academic success.

-- Understand academic and social opportunities and expectations at Smith.
+- To understand academic and social opportunities and expectations at Smith.

-This session helps students with learning disabilities or ADD/ADHD and parents understand how to enhance success in the Smith learning environment.
-It will cover academic requirements and social expectations, Smith academic support and residential programs, disability services and accommodations at Smith, requirements for disability documentation, and student rights and responsibilities.
+This session helps students with learning disabilities or ADD/ADHD and their parents understand how to enhance success in the Smith learning environment.
+It covers academic requirements and social expectations, Smith academic support and residential programs, disability services and accommodations at Smith, requirements for disability documentation, and student rights and responsibilities.

 Student workshops will take place once a week for the first four weeks of the semester; the final one will be held in the last week of October.
-Presenters will include class deans, disability services staff, learning specialists and other experts in the disability field.
+Workshops are led by the Office of Disability Services (ODS) Learning Specialist.
+Presenters may include class deans, disability services staff, learning specialists and representatives from relevant departments across the campus, as well as student mentors.

 Individualized Consultation with Learning Specialist